-In this post, I describe the strategy I used to get started with an asymmetrical (cruising) spinnaker.
-You can use the same strategy with a symmetrical (racing) spinnaker but the cost is higher due to the required whisker pole and its control lines.
+In this post, I describe the strategy I used to get started with an asymmetrical spinnaker.
+You can use the same strategy with a symmetrical spinnaker but the cost is higher due to the required whisker pole and its control lines.

-If spinnaker envy has really gotten to you, then you’ve also seen the cost of setting up a spinnaker.
+If spinnaker envy has really gotten to you, then you’ve also seen the cost of rigging a spinnaker.
 You can easily spend as much for the hardware and control lines as for the sail itself.
 When you consider that you can only use a spinnaker for a few points of sail, it can easily seem like a luxury that is out of reach of the average trailer sailor, not to mention a stingy sailor.

 That’s not the whole truth.
-A spinnaker (also called a gennaker – a cross between a genoa and a symmetrical spinnaker) is definitely an unnecessary upgrade.
+An asymmetrical spinnaker (also called a gennaker – a cross between a genoa and a symmetrical spinnaker) is definitely an optional upgrade.
 You can sail without one everywhere that a spinnaker can go, just not as fast or with as much style (and fun!)
 But it’s not as expensive to get started as you might think and you can upgrade your spinnaker rigging in stages as you get more experience with the sail and want to get the most enjoyment out of it.